ivanoterouvigo/dockers-ownoffice/README.md

  $(lsb_release -cs) \
  stable"
 ```
-8.Finally, the indexes of the packages are updated so that this new repository is taken into account.
+8. Finally, the indexes of the packages are updated so that this new repository is taken into account.

 ```
 sudo apt-get update